StatefulSets

 kubectl get pvc

-1. Write a unique file into web-0's volume, then resolve web-0 by its stable DNS name from another pod:
+- Create a table in postgres-0, then resolve postgres-0 by its stable DNS name from a client pod:

 kubectl get pvc

-1. Prove sticky identity: delete web-0, watch it return with the SAME name and its data intact:
+- Prove sticky identity: delete postgres-0, watch it return with the SAME name and its data intact:

-# expected: web-4 then web-3 terminate first (reverse order)
+# expected: postgres-4 then postgres-3 terminate first (reverse order)

 kubectl get pvc